mictlantecutli/mictlantecutli/README.md

 ## About Me
 I’m currently working on an application that helps schools, parents, and students manage payments and school services.
 This project has been a great learning experience, especially with PHP and the Laravel framework.
 Here’s a quick overview of what I’ve been doing:

-✅ Designed an Entity-Relationship Model (ERM) for the app using MySQL Workbench.
+-✅ Designed an Entity-Relationship Model (ERM) for the app using MySQL Workbench.
-✅ Created database migrations and seeded data for testing in Laravel.
+-✅ Created database migrations and seeded data for testing in Laravel.
-✅ Developed controllers and dynamic views with Laravel Livewire for real-time updates.
+-✅ Developed controllers and dynamic views with Laravel Livewire for real-time updates.
-✅ Implemented JavaScript for accurate discount calculations on services.
+-✅ Implemented JavaScript for accurate discount calculations on services.

 My short-term goal is to become a back-end developer and collaborate with companies and businesses in Mexico to bring their real-world ideas into the realm of objects, streamlining their operations and driving efficiency.

 Curious why my username is "glifograma"?
 Feel free to ask!

 ## Skills
-<strong>Web Development:</strong> Laravel, NextJS, Livewire, HTML, CSS
-<strong>Database Management:</strong> MySQL, MongoDB, JSON
-<strong>Deployment and Hosting:</strong> Vercel, Swagger
-<strong>Porgamming Languages:</strong> PHP, Python, JavaScript
+-**Web Development:** Laravel, NextJS, Livewire, HTML, CSS -**Database Management:** MySQL, MongoDB, JSON -**Deployment and Hosting:** Vercel, Swagger -**Porgamming Languages:** PHP, Python, JavaScript -**Version Control:** Git
-<strong>Version Control:</strong> Git
-<string>Soft Skills:</strong> critical thinking, analytical skills, effective communication, Strong commitment to achieving goals, Fostering a positive team culture.
+-**Soft Skills:** critical thinking, analytical skills, effective communication, Strong commitment to achieving goals, Fostering a positive team culture.
-<strong>Project Management:</strong> Kanban, Jira
+-**Project Management:** Kanban, Jira

 ## Technologies and Tools